valefimoff11/patterns/Readme.md

 key operations/functional primitives on data (become part of algorithms):

-"data" is scalars, collections, classes/objects
+"data" is scalars, collections, classes/objects (individual classes may have to support some of the below ops, by overwriting standard methods)

 0. Indexing
 1. search/find